Papyrus 12

-Papyrus 12 is an early papyrus manuscript copy of the New Testament Epistle to the Hebrews verse 1:1 in Greek.
+Papyrus 12 is an early papyrus manuscript copy of the New Testament Epistle to the Hebrews verse in Greek.
 It is designated by the siglum ' in the Gregory-Aland numbering of New Testament manuscripts, and α 1033 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to ca. 285.
 It may have been a writing exercise or an amulet.

 Description

 The verse has been written at the top of the second column by another (likely later) writer in three lines.
 It has been written in a small uncial hand.
-On the reverse side (known as the verso) of this manuscript another writer has penned Genesis 1:1-5 according to the Greek Septuagint.
+On the reverse side (known as the verso) of this manuscript another writer has penned according to the Greek Septuagint.